OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 However, as with any conspiracy theory, there is strong evidence against it.
 For one thing, it is easy to see Finland from an airplane, spacecraft or satellite image.
 Theorists claim that the images are altered, but it would take a lot of time and resources to change every single one.
 Every airline pilot who flies to Finland would also need to be bribed to keep the secret.

 Finland being invented during the 20th century doesn’t account for the centuries of Finnish history, language, culture and arts – not to mention the Finnish people still alive today who were born before the supposedly fake Finland was invented.
 It would be impossible to trick an entire nation of people into believing that they are from a fake country.

 Most sources say the first appearance of the conspiracy was in a Reddit post in 2015 by an anonymous user going under the username Raregans.
 In a thread discussing weird things taught by parents, he posted an elaborate story about how his parents told him the theory in all seriousness.
-The post went viral and spread around other social media sites such as Tumblr and 4Chan.
+The post went viral and spread around other social media sites such as Tumblr and 4chan.

-Despite its meme status, the Finland theory is still mostly played only for satirical purposes, and has even brought more attention to an often-overlooked nation.
-The Finland Conspiracy sub-Reddit is filled with posts praising Finland and its accomplishments.
+Despite its meme status, the Finland theory is still mostly played only for satirical purposes, and has even brought more attention to an often overlooked nation.
+The Finland conspiracy subreddit is filled with posts praising Finland and its accomplishments.

-He has reportedly received many angry messages from Finns, one even offering to fly him out to Finland to prove that it really exists.
-Yet he also claims to be proud of creating the viral sensation as it has taught him a lot about Finnish people and their culture and given him a new-found respect for the country.
+He has reportedly received many angry messages from Finns, one even offering to fly him out to Finland to prove the country exists.
+Yet he also claims to be proud of creating the viral sensation, as it has taught him a lot about Finnish people and their culture, and given him a new-found respect for the country.